ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Minimum length of 9 characters, maximum length of 100 characters.

-    When creating a user, if neither :emphasis:`password` nor :emphasis:`passphrase` is specified, no password or passphrase is assigned.
+    When creating a user, if neither *password* nor *passphrase* is specified, no password or passphrase is assigned.
 The user must be assigned one before logging in.

     When a passphrase is set for the first time during user creation, RACF marks it as EXPIRED by default.
-To change this, update the user with :emphasis:`expired=false` after creation.
+To change this, update the user with *expired=false* after creation.

-    Setting :emphasis:`passphrase=""` removes the passphrase and sets the NOPHRASE attribute on the user profile.
+    Setting *passphrase=""* removes the passphrase and sets the NOPHRASE attribute on the user profile.

     It is recommended to use Ansible Vault to encrypt this value.

-    This option is mutually exclusive with :emphasis:`password`.
+    This option is mutually exclusive with *password*.

     | **required**: False
     | **type**: str